UnvsCom/Wallets/README.md

 UNVS
 =============

-<b>✪ FOR ANY ANTIVIRUS ISSUES BLOCKING INSTALLATION OF MINER, SEE BOTTOM OF THIS GUIDE FOR REMEDY ✪
+<b>✪ FOR ANTIVIRUS ISSUES BLOCKING INSTALL OF MINER, SEE BOTTOM OF GUIDE TO REMEDY ✪

 PLEASE NOTE THIS IS STILL A HIGHLY EXPERIMENTAL PROJECT.